-The project is a physical implementation of the output of a previously completed project entitled “Study and Design of Dechatu River Climate Resilience Green Infrastructure Initiative Project of Dire Dawa Administration, Ethiopia” funded by Dire Dawa Administration through its UIDP_ project and supervision of Dire Dawa City Environment and Climate change Authority which was led by Senior staff member of Haramaya University, Dr Asfaw Kebede, Associate professor of Hydrology and Water Resources Engineering.
+The project is a physical implementation of output of a previously completed project entitled “Study and Design of Dechatu River Climate Resilience Green Infrastructure Initiative Project of Dire Dawa Administration, Ethiopia” funded by Dire Dawa Administration through its UIDP_ project and supervision of Dire Dawa City Environment and Climate change Authority which was led by Senior staff member of Haramaya University, Dr Asfaw Kebede, Associate professor of Hydrology and Water Resources Engineering.

 Details of the project

-Project Title: –Scaling Urban NbS for Climate Adaptation in Sub-Saharan Africa (SUNCASA) Initiative, Dire Dawa Dechatu Project
+Project Title:-Scaling Urban NbS for Climate Adaptation in Sub-Saharan Africa (SUNCASA) Initiative, Dire Dawa Dechatu Project

 Funding organization